rsksmart/RSKIPs/IPs/RSKIP350.md

 `epochLength` is defined as 120 blocks.

-These new methods are created for the bridge contract:
+These new methods are created in the bridge contract:

 * `getOpenPegoutEpoch() returns (uint32)`
 * `getLastPegoutRequestId() returns (uint256)`